How a Murder in the Grand Canyon Changed Three Lives

-In this excerpt from Annette McGivney's new book, 'Pure Land,' the author investigates the brutal killing of a Japanese tourist—and things get complicated
+In this excerpt from Annette McGivney's book 'Pure Land,' the author investigates the brutal killing of a Japanese tourist—and things get complicated.

 “Is this a crisis?”

 The woman at the reception desk of the Guidance Center in Flagstaff, Arizona, needed to know.

 “Yes!” my friend Mary responded for me as she pushed paperwork my way.
 I could not read because my vision was blurry with tears and my hands were trembling so violently I struggled to hold a pen.

 Read the Rest of the Book With Us

 We’ll be discussing Pure Land and talking with author Annette McGivney for the Outside Beyond Books Club.Get the Book→